 What Is Your Legacy to First Presbyterian Church?

 We have launched an effort to have a more intentional legacy giving program.
-If you would like to know more, please contact Suzanne Coleman.
+If you would like to know more, please contact Phil Bloedorn or Dan Lewis.
 As we discuss this program with you, we will emphasize the benefits accruing to our Church’s mission, and to each of us, through various planned giving methods.
 Ways to make a ‘Planned Gift’ are outlined below.

 HOW TO MAKE A PLANNED GIFT